Chess: Professional chess

-In 1993, Garry Kasparov and Nigel Short broke ties with FIDE to organize their own match for the title and formed a competing Professional Chess Association (PCA).
+In 1993, Garry Kasparov and Nigel Short broke ties with FIDE to organize their own match for the World Championship and formed a competing Professional Chess Association (PCA).
 From then until 2006, there were two simultaneous World Championships and respective World Champions: the PCA or "classical" champions extending the Steinitzian tradition in which the current champion plays a challenger in a series of games, and the other following FIDE's new format of many players competing in a large knockout tournament to determine the champion.
 Kasparov lost his PCA title in 2000 to Vladimir Kramnik of Russia.
 Due to the complicated state of world chess politics and difficulties obtaining commercial sponsorships, Kasparov was never able to challenge for the title again.
-Despite this, he continued to dominate in top level tournaments and remained the world's highest rated player until his retirement from competitive chess in 2005.
+Despite this, he continued to dominate in top level tournaments and remained the world's highest-rated player until his retirement from competitive chess in 2005.

 The World Chess Championship 2006, in which Kramnik beat the FIDE World Champion Veselin Topalov, reunified the titles and made Kramnik the undisputed World Chess Champion.
-In September 2007, he lost the title to Viswanathan Anand of India, who won the championship tournament in Mexico City.
+In September 2007, he lost the title to Viswanathan Anand of India.
 Anand defended his title in the revenge match of 2008, 2010 and 2012.
-In 2013, Magnus Carlsen of Norway beat Anand in the 2013 World Chess Championship.
-He defended his title 4 times since then and is the reigning world champion.
+Magnus Carlsen defeated Anand in 2013, defending his title in 2014, 2016, 2018, and 2021, whereafter he announced that he would not defend his title a fifth time.
+The 2023 championship was played between the winner and runner-up of the Candidates Tournament 2022: Ian Nepomniachtchi of Russia and Ding Liren of China.
+Ding beat Nepomniachtchi, making him the world champion.
+In 2024, Gukesh Dommaraju of India beat Ding.
+Carlsen has however remained the world's highest-rated player.